What To Do If Precise Mortgages Have Refused Your Application

 If you’ve been turned down for a mortgage by Precise or think this is about to happen, here’s what you can do to help keep your chances of mortgage approval alive…

-While it may be tempting to rush out to another mortgage lender straight away, the smart move is to wait and assess why this has happened.
-Re-applying offers no guarantee things will turn out any differently than they did with Precise Mortgages.
-Another rejection could be a big setback as too many finance requests in a short period of time can negatively affect your credit report.
+While it may be tempting to rush to another mortgage lender immediately, the smart move is to wait and assess why this has happened.
+Re-applying offers no guarantee that things will turn out differently than they did with Precise Mortgages.
+Another rejection could be a big setback, as too many finance requests in a short period can negatively affect your credit report.

-The best response to a mortgage rejection is to speak with a mortgage broker and find out what all of your options are.
+The best response to a mortgage rejection is to speak with a mortgage broker and determine your options.
 They can tell you whether appealing against Precise’s decision is in your best interest, but there’s also a chance that they could find you an even better deal with a different mortgage provider.

-We offer a free broker-matching service that can pair you with the right advisor for your needs and circumstances.
+We offer a broker-matching service to pair you with the right advisor for your needs and circumstances.
 This will be a fully-vetted expert who specialises in solving whatever issue prevented you from getting a mortgage from Precise.

-Make an enquiry to get started with a broker we’ve handpicked for you today.
+Enquire to start with a broker we’ve handpicked for you today.

 Can you appeal the decision?

-It’s probably best to wait until you have all the details as to why this happened and then consider all of your options before lodging an appeal.
+It’s probably best to wait until you have all the details about why this happened and consider all your options before lodging an appeal.

 Get expert advice immediately if…